-You will only find torii gates at Shinto shrines, not at Buddhist temples1.
+You will only find torii gates at Shinto shrines, not at Buddhist temples.
 The purpose of the gate is to divide our world and the spirit world.
 You see, Shinto shrines supposedly don’t actually exist in this world.
 They do, but they don’t.
 The shrine grounds exist on a place that overlaps with the spirit world.
-Therefore, they are holy places where the spirits2 are more likely to hear your prayers.
+Therefore, they are holy places where the spirits are more likely to hear your prayers.
 Torii gates mark the entrance to this area.

 (From here out, I’ll use the word kami instead of spirit.)

 Bigger shrines will have at least two torii gates.
 There is no hard and fast rule about the order of these torii, but I have found that often a red torii marks the entrance to the shrine grounds, then a stone torii marks the actual shrine area.
 Sometimes there are many stone torii, each one signifying you are closer to the holiest part of the shrine.

 But as I said, there is no hard rule here.
 Sometimes the red ones are inside the stone ones, sometimes they are even black or unpainted instead of red.